The impact of the UK’s ‘phenomenal level’ of avian flu

 Will UK outbreak affect food supplies?

-Middlemiss told the Today programme that food supplies should not be affected, because the tally of affected premises was “a relatively very small number in terms of egg supply, meat, chicken and so on”.
+Middlemiss told the Today programme in December that food supplies should not be affected, because the tally of affected premises was “a relatively very small number in terms of egg supply, meat, chicken and so on”.